precice/precice.github.io/pages/community/precice-workshop-2024.md

 ### User introductions

 The official welcome to the workshop on Wednesday, September 25.
 It will be followed by a round of introductions, so that everyone knows who to talk to during the workshop.
-[Submit](https://ipvscloud.informatik.uni-stuttgart.de/apps/files/files?dir=/introductory_slides) one PDF slide (16:9, with name `surname-firstname.pdf`) with your name and some key details/pictures about your research till September 23, as we need to prepare a single slideshow.

 ### World Café